The average cost of roof shingles is between $7,500 and $15,000 for a 2,500-square-foot roof, or $3 to $6 per square foot installed.

 Architectural Roof Shingles

-Architectural shingles ($4.50 to $8.50 per square foot), also called laminated or dimensional shingles, provide a more original look than their 3-tab counterparts.
+The cost of architectural shingles, also called laminated or dimensional shingles, typically ranges from $4.50 to $8.50 per square foot.
+They provide a more original look than their 3-tab counterparts.
 Architectural shingles also contain a higher-quality asphalt-fiberglass mixture, making them more durable and longer-lasting.

 Luxury Roof Shingles